Chemical Peels St. Louis

 Let your surgeon know if you have any history of cold sores or fever blisters.
 They will pre-treat with Acyclovir or Valtrex for 7 days (starting 2 days before the peel, continuing for 5 days afterward) as the body’s reaction to the peel may induce one of these sores to begin.

 Wash your face prior to coming to your appointment.
 Do NOT apply any makeup, creams, ointments, medications, etc. These will block the peel from penetrating the skin.

 Apply a light coat of ointment on your peeled skin several times per day.
 Our surgeons recommend using either Vaniply, Vaseline, or Aquaphor.
 All of these are over the counter and available at your local pharmacy.

-Wash your face twice daily with gentle cleanser (Obagi or Cetaphil), pat dry, then reapply ointment.
+Wash your face twice daily with a gentle cleanser (Obagi or Cetaphil), pat dry, then reapply ointment.

 When peeling is finished in ~7 days, stop with the ointment and resume your regular hypoallergenic moisturizer (such as Obagi Hydrate) and sunscreen.